DjChiseledStone/ZoroToMAL/README.md

 # ZoroToMAL
+DISCLAIMER: IT WILL OVERWRITE ANY ANIME INFORMATION ALREADY ON MAL.

 When you download the Python file, place it in a folder with the export.txt file that Zoro/AniWatch/HiAnime gives you and make sure it's a text file

 https://aniwatchtv.to/user/mal?tab=export